tedkotz/cards60/Readme.md

 deadwood, cards not in a
 meld.
 If only 2 cards are
 left to draw, the hand
 ends without scoring.

+Knocking player scores
+the points of his opponent's
+dead wood less his own.
 Aces
 are valued at 1 point,
 face cards at 10, and
 numerical cards are at
 face values.

-Knocking
-player scores the points
-of his opponent's dead
-wood less his own.
-If you
-have all 10 cards after
-discard meld you get +25
-point gin bonus.
-If you
-have all 11 cards meld you
-get +31 point big gin
-bonus.
-If an opponent has
-the same or less deadwood
-points then -25 point
+If an opponent has the same or less deadwood points then -25 point undercut penalty.
-undercut penalty.
-Player
-who knocked deals next
-hand.
+If you have all 10 cards after discard in a meld get +25 point gin bonus.
+If you have all 11 cards in a meld get +31 point big gin bonus.
+Player who knocked deals next hand.
 First to 100 wins.